"Advertisement"

 Romeo asks if saints and pilgrims have lips.
 (He knows they do.
 He is trying to get Juliet to kiss him.)
 Juliet says saints and sinners use their lips to pray (ask God for something).
 (Juliet is telling Romeo that he can ask her for a kiss.)

-Must Read Lord Of The Flies Chapter 6 Summary {Step by Step Guide}
+Must Read The Great Gatsby Chapter 5 Summary {Step by Step Guide}

 Romeo calls Juliet a saint and says he prays that she will let his lips do what his hands do – pray.
 He prays (asks for) a kiss so that his faith (belief) will not become despair (great sadness.)
 Juliet says saints don’t move (go from place to place or ask for things), but they do answer prayers.